elastic/integrations/packages/cloud_defend/docs/README.md

 ```
   - name: exampleSelector
-    activity: [createExecutable, modifyExecutable]
+    operation: [createExecutable, modifyExecutable, execMemFd]
     containerImageName: [nginx]
     containerImageTag: [latest]
-    filePath: [/usr/bin]
+    targetFilePath: [/usr/bin]
     orchestratorClusterId: [cluster1]
     orchestratorClusterName: [kgCluster]
     orchestratorNamespace: [default]
     orchestratorResourceLabel: [‘production:*’]
     orchestratorResourceName: [‘nginx-pod-*’]
     orchestratorType: [kubernetes]
+    ignoreMountPoints: true
 ```

 A selector MUST contain a name and at least one other parameter.

 **name [required]:** A unique name for the selector.

-**activity:** A list of system operations that can trigger a system action when paired with a `response`.
-Only  `createExecutable` and `modifyExecutable`  activities are supported.
+**operation:** A list of system operations that can trigger a system action when paired with a `response`.
+Only  `createExecutable`, `modifyExecutable` and `execMemFd` operations are supported.
 Wildcards are not supported.

 **containerImageName:** A list of of a container image names to match on.
 Substrings of container image names are supported using wildcards (for example `containerImageName: elastic-a*` will match on `elastic-agent` as well as `elastic-agent-complete`)

 **containerImageTag:** A list of container image tags to match on.
 Wildcards are allowed.

-**filePath:** A list of file paths to include.
+**targetFilePath:** A list of file paths to include.
 Paths are absolute and wildcards are supported.

 Consider the following policy example:
 ```
  - name:
-    filePath: [/usr/bin/echo, /usr/sbin*, /usr/local/**]
+    targetFilePath: [/usr/bin/echo, /usr/sbin*, /usr/local/**]
 ```

 In this example,